 Our Glamping Home For The Night, Cabana do Albán

-Cabana do Albán was built at a height of 6 meters, between a thick forest of pines, chestnut trees, laurels, holm-oaks and holly trees.
-It has a 28 square meters inside area, forming a loft with bedroom, living room, kitchen, bathroom with shower and an spacious 15 square meters outside terrace among the trees where the master jewel, a round jacuzzi where two people fit perfectly, sits facing beautiful views.
+Cabana do Albán was built at a height of 6 meters, between a thick forest of pines, chestnut trees, laurels, holm-oaks, and holly trees.
+It has a 28 square meters inside area, forming a loft with bedroom, living room, kitchen, bathroom with shower and a spacious 15 square meters outside terrace among the trees where the master jewel, a round jacuzzi where two people fit perfectly, sits facing beautiful views.